 Send your resume to AIFRB Membership Chair Todd Chapman at TChapman@ecorpconsulting.com

 The application should include colleges and universities attended, degrees and major and minor fields of study, descriptions of experience, list of publications, professional achievements in science and pubic affairs.

 Membership is open to qualified individuals with formal training and demonstrated competence and achievement in the field of fishery science, conservation, and management and related research.
 An individual’s membership rank is based on their achievements in fishery and related sciences and conservation.
 Applicants are admitted as active members at Associate, Member or Fellow (highest) rank by meeting specific qualifications.
 Members are advanced in rank based on exemplary achievements such as in publishing, professional growth and responsibility, teaching that contributes to resource conservation, or editorial excellence.
 Or they may be recognized for promoting key fishery-related legislation or exceptional program planning and management of activities in fishery organizations, or professional involvement in public affairs related to aquatic resource conservation.
 After retirement, a member may apply for Emeritus status.

-Competence and achievement with experience beyond college of two years (PhD), four years (Masters) or five years (Bachelors).
+Competence and achievement with experience beyond college of two years (PhD), four years (master's degree) or five years (bachelor's degree).

 What To Know

 The Membership Committee reviews the application and designates the membership rank.
 Invitations to join are then sent to the approved applicants.
 Members may apply or may be nominated for advancement in rank.
 There is no cost for advancement.
 Applications for advancement in rank should include an updated curriculum vitae, including additional course work, degrees, descriptions of professional experience, title of positions, number of employees or students supervised and a description of responsibilities of courses taught.
 Also include your updated list of publications and other information on our professional achievements in science and public affairs.